-The project, co-funded by the UK Department for International Development (DFID) and the British Council, has improved the quality of education across primary, secondary and tertiary sectors of Burma’s state education system by upgrading the teaching and training competence and English language proficiency of approximately 2200 Burmese teacher educators (TEs).
+The project, co-funded by the UK Department for International Development (DFID) and the British Council, has improved the quality of education across primary, secondary and tertiary sectors of Myanmar's state education system by upgrading the teaching and training competence and English language proficiency of approximately 2200 Myanmar teacher educators (TEs).
 Fifty expatriate teacher trainers have been embedded in twenty Education Colleges, two Universities of Education, the University for the Development of the National Races and The National Centre for English Language.

 EfECT has gone through three phases, each building on the previous one through building capacity of teacher educators enabling them to support the national whole sector educational reforms in Myanmar and become key agents of change.
 The first, two year, phase focussed on developing English Language skills and Teacher Training methodology.
 The project created and utilised its own teacher training methodology product ‘Foundation in Teaching (FiT) specifically designed for the Myanmar context, for the needs of teachers and teacher educators of a whole range of subject and age specialisms.
 In just the first year, an overwhelming 97% of teacher educators had already improved their English proficiency as measured by British Council’s Aptis test, 75% of which by at least a CEFR level.
 The second year which focused on methodology training to develop classroom practice, also saw outstanding results with 77% of the individual TEs improving their observed teaching on at least four out of six teaching competencies with another 92.6% improving in ‘questioning skills’ and ‘teaching interactively’.